shubhamjagtap639/prefect-datahub/README.md

 ).save("BLOCK-NAME-PLACEHOLDER")
 ```

 Congrats!
-You can now load the saved block to use your credentials in your Python code:
+You can now load the saved block to use your credentials in your Flow code:

 ```python
 from prefect_datahub import DatahubEmitter